nehaljwani/team.exiv2.org/book/IMaEA.md

 He discovers the TIFF file hidden in the data, he opens an Io stream which he attaches to a Tiff objects and calls "Tiff::accept(visitor)".
 Software seldom gets simpler, as beautiful, or more elegant than this.

+The indent should probably be in class ReportVisitor and not in the class IFD.
+The IFD has a variable depth which keeps track of the level of recursion.
+It's essential that depth is zero to clear the visits structure required to avoid infinite loops in the tiff file.
+So, when we call encounter the Tiff embedded in the JPEG, we want to descend from depth == 0, yet display data at greater depth.
+For sure, that will be 1 for a JPEG file.
+For an embedded thumbnail, it will be even more.
+We could avoid that by leaving the reporter to increment/decrement the reporting level when his visitBegin()/visitEnd() is called.

 Just to remind you, BasicIo supports http/ssh and other protocols.
 This code will recursively descend into a remote file without copying it locally.
 And he does it with great efficiency.
 This is discussed in section [7 I/O in Exiv2](#7)

 <center>![Exiv2CloudVision](Exiv2CloudVision.png)</center><br>